TIM Group: 1994–2005: Telecom Italia, Telecom Italia Mobile and DSL services

-The Telecom Italia Group also operates in South America; in Brazil as TIM Brasil, and in Argentina and Paraguay with Telecom Argentina Group.
+The Telecom Italia Group also operates in South America; in Brazil as TIM Brasil, and in Argentina and Paraguay with Telecom Argentina.
 TIM Brasil has its local headquarters in Rio de Janeiro.
 Telecom Italia also had a 50% share in the Bolivian telecommunications company Entel until its share was nationalised by the Bolivian government in 2008.

+In 2002, TIM was the first mobile telecommunications company in Europe to launch MMS services.
+Between 2002 and 2004, it launched some value-added services: SMS and MMS content, Internet browsing using WAP technology, games and Java applications.

+In 2003, the world's first mobile television service was launched, exploiting the video playback capabilities appearing on mobile terminals in that period and, again in 2003, it stipulated an international roaming agreement, similar to that of Vodafone, with operators world's leading mobile (T-Mobile, Orange and TeliaSonera).
+This alliance will be called FreeMove.

+In 2004, as part of the TIM Turbo project, the EDGE and UMTS services were created for high-speed data transmission.

-2005–2014: Telecom Italia Spa acquired by Telefónica
+2005–2014: Telecom Italia acquired by Telefónica

+In 2005, the first Italian mobile community, TIM Tribù, was formed.

+In June 2005, TIM merged into Telecom Italia, remaining active as brand for Telecom Italia's mobile telephony offer.

 Telecom Italia reported mounting debts in 2005, and, one year later, CEO Marco Tronchetti Provera resigned.

 In 2007 the company was bought by Telco, a consortium of Telefónica and several Italian banks.

 Telefónica owned 46% of Telco, the holding company that controlled 22% of Telecom Italia.

+In December 2011, the company developed TIM Cloud, a cloud storage service dedicated to its customers where they can save digital files.

+In November 2012, TIM launched its LTE network.

+The TIM Wallet service was born in February 2013, to be able to make payments via smartphone thanks to NFC technology.

 In late 2013, Telefónica announced its intention to acquire the entirety of Telco by January 2014, potentially becoming Telecom Italia's largest shareholder.
 The plan, however, is being challenged by the Brazilian competition authority since Telefónica and Telecom Italia, with Vivo and TIM respectively, are the two largest telephone companies competing in Brazil.

+In 2014, multimedia entertainment services were launched through the TIMgames, TIMmusic, TIMreading and TIMvision applications.